Content from Introduction

 For example:

-Note that all of this metadata can be accessed and made available through the Viewer:
+Note that all these metadata can be accessed and made available through the Viewer:

 © J. Paul Getty Trust, licensed under CC BY 4.0.

-Another example is the The University of Edinburgh Collections web-accessible Mahabharata Scroll which showcases the advantages of the IIIF Presentation API for artefacts which are not easily accessible or can be handled
+Another example is the The University of Edinburgh Collections web-accessible Mahabharata Scroll which showcases the advantages of the IIIF Presentation API for artefacts which are not easily accessible or cannot be handled.

 © Copyright The University of Edinburgh